© 2019

 Stepping off the plane, I'm filled with dread and excitement.
 I've landed in Berlin where I will spend the next three weeks before departing to Ireland.
 Between where I stand on the tarmac and the address written down in my diary is a network of trains, buses, and walks to navigate in order to arrive at the apartment.
 During the trip, strangers offer directions and I eventually find my way through the city, arriving late in the afternoon at a dark green door.

-Soon after arriving, I hear a knock on the door.
-The woman standing there greets me with an Irish accent and introduces herself as Juliette de le Mer.
-"De le Mer", she tells me, is French for "of the sea".
-Juliette is warm and welcoming, offering me tea, which she brings to me in my room.
-We're both staying in the apartment block for the next two weeks.
-Our doors are separated by a hallway but we are going to be sharing a kitchen.
+Shortly after putting down my bags, I hear a knock on the door.
+The woman standing there greets me in an Irish accent and introduces herself as Juliette de le Mer.
+"De le Mer," she tells me, is French for "of the sea."
+Juliette is warm and welcoming, offering me a cup of tea, which she brings to me in my room.
+We will both be staying in the apartment block for the next two weeks and though our doors are separated by a hallway, we are going to be sharing a kitchen.

-Over the course of the next few days I encounter Juliette for brief moments throughout the day and traces of her presence appear around me — the fruit she’s bought from the shops, her dishes drying on the rack, a bowl of oats soaking in water overnight.
-It’s there in the kitchen that I get to know a little about Juliette.
-We exchange stories while cutting vegetables and boiling the kettle, and a shape of her life begins to emerge.
+In the week following my arrival, I encounter Juliette for brief moments throughout the day, and traces of her presence appear around me — the fruit she’s bought from the shops, her dishes drying on the rack, a bowl of oats soaking in water overnight.
+It’s there, in the kitchen, that I get to know a little about Juliette.
+We exchange stories while cutting vegetables and boiling the kettle, and the shape of her life begins to emerge.
 She tells me that before practicing as a painter, she spent two decades working as a librarian, during which time she raised a family.
 Her children have now grown up, and more recently, she’s become a Grandmother.
-I also come to learn of certain losses throughout her life, of the sorrows which have, over time, accumulated.
-We discuss the complex joy of solitude — Juliette now lives in a house of her own in County Clare while her partner, John, lives in England.
-They cross the sea from time to time to be together.
-County Clare is where my paternal ancestors came from and I’ve been planning to visit.
+During our conversations, I came to learn of certain losses throughout her life, of the sorrows which have, over time, accumulated.
+We also discuss the complex joy of solitude.
+Juliette now lives in a house of her own in County Clare while her partner, John, lives in England.
+From time to time, they cross the sea to be together.
+As it happens, County Clare is where my paternal ancestors came from and I’ve been planning to visit.
 I’m interested in seeing the terrain, a vast landscape of cracked limestone bedrock.

 Before arriving in Berlin, I'd begun to collect apple seeds.
 From inside the cores of those I ate, I would retrieve the seeds and place them inside the pockets of my clothing.
-I continue to collect them while I'm away, and though I don’t yet have a plan for them, the pages of Clarice Lispector’s 'The Passion According to G.H' lay open in my mind.
-Throughout the book, the protagonist, G.H., contends with a desire to eat the 'forbidden', though instead of an apple, it's a dead cockroach.
-In the book, we travel with her, offering our hands for support, while she is guided by the law of desire — of saying 'yes' and stepping into the dark, guided by the apple's light towards an interior.
+I continue to collect them while I'm away, and although I don’t yet have a plan for what I will do with them, the pages of Clarice Lispector’s 'The Passion According to G.H.' lay open in my mind.
+Throughout the book, the protagonist, G.H., contends with a desire to eat the "forbidden," though instead of an apple, it's a dead cockroach.
+In the book, we travel with her, offering our hands for support, while she is guided by the law of desire — of saying "yes" and stepping into the dark, guided by the apple's light towards an interior.
 In the kitchen one day, after eating an apple, Juliette observed me pocket the seeds.
 She offers to collect them from her apples too, if I would like.

-A yellow package arrives in my letterbox from Ireland, two years have passed since I visited.
-One side has my name and address written on it and the other has Juliette’s.
-Two stamps in the corner feature black and white portraits of two women.
-Their names are Kathleen Lynn and Elizabeth O’Farrell, both members of the Cumann na mBan, Gaelic for ‘The Irishwomen’s Council’, a republican paramilitary organisation formed in 1914.
+Two years after I visited Ireland, a yellow package arrived in my letterbox, sent to me by Juliette.
+In one corner are two stamps that feature black and white portraits of two women, whose names are Kathleen Lynn and Elizabeth O’Farrell.
+They are both members of the Cumann na mBan, Gaelic for 'The Irishwomen’s Council,' a republican paramilitary organisation formed in 1914.
 The colour chosen to represent their organisation was green.

-I look to the customs label signed by Juliette, which reads 'Barry’s Irish Tea Bags'.
-The package has been cut and sealed with tape, which I re-open.
-Inside are a dozen or more tea bags.
-I take one out and examine the familiar semi-transparent paper.
-A small incision has been cut into each tea bag and re-sealed with clear tape.
-Peeling it back, I pour the tea leaves into my palm.
-Amongst the tea leaves are apple seeds.
-Juliette has been collecting them for two years now her entire collection is distributed throughout the package.
+I examine the customs label signed by Juliette, which reads 'Barry’s Irish Tea Bags.'
+The package was cut open for examination and then re-sealed with tape, which I opened again.
+Inside, I find a dozen or more tea bags.
+I take one out and peer through the familiar semi-transparent paper, which conceals the tea bag's contents.
+I notice that a small incision has been cut into each tea bag, and then re-sealed with clear tape.
+Peeling it back, I pour the contents into my palm.
+Among the tea leaves are Juliette's apple seeds.
+She has been collecting them for the past two years, and every one of them has been distributed, surreptitiously, throughout the package.

-The package lies in my drawer for two years.
-I take it out occasionally and examine the contents, thinking of Juliette.
-I’ve been intending to make a work using the seeds, but they seem to lie outside of this paradigm.
-Deciding instead to see if the seeds are still viable to grow, I collect a handful and follow a set of directions for growing apple trees from seed.
-To simulate the conditions of winter, the instructions suggest wrapping the seeds in damp tissues and placing them in the freezer.
+The package has been sitting in the drawer of my desk for two years now.
+Occasionally, I take it out and examine the contents, thinking of Juliette.
+Although I was intending to make an artwork using the seeds, they seem to lie outside of this paradigm.
+Instead, I decided to see if the seeds were viable to grow.
+Following a set of directions for growing apple trees from seed, I take a handful from the package and wrap them in damp tissues.
+To simulate the conditions of winter, I then place them in the freezer, and wait.

-Three months have now passed and the seeds haven't germinated, their time to grow may have expired.
-I've continued to collect apple seeds and today bought a packet of tea to send to Ireland; my collection is ready to travel.
+After three months passed and none of the apple seeds germinated, I concede that their time to grow may have expired.
+Since returning home from overseas, I have continued to collect apple seeds, and today I bought a packet of tea to send to Ireland.
+My collection is ready to travel.

-While out for a walk recently I came across a garden on North St. It was surrounded by three tall brick walls covered in dark green vines.
-Between beds of herbs and flowers, fig and citrus trees were growing throughout, and tools lay about, as if they’d just been used.
+Recently, while on a walk, I came across a garden on North St, not far from my studio.
+The garden was surrounded by three tall brick walls covered in dark green vines.
+Between beds of herbs and flowers, fig and citrus trees were growing throughout, and tools lay about as if they’d just been used.
 Bowls were placed beneath the taps to catch the drips of water, and the pathways were made from stone.
-Vacant chairs were scattered across the grounds, and I’ve returned every day since, and while no one is ever there, the gate is always unlocked.
+Vacant chairs were scattered across the grounds.
+I have returned every day since, and while no one is ever there, the gate is always unlocked.

 "The trees in the street showed green now, thick with budded leaves.
 The shadow pattern on my wall was intricate and rich.
 It was no longer an austere winter pattern as it had been at first.
 Even the movement of the branches in the wind seemed different.
 I used to lie looking at the shadow when I rested in the afternoon.
 I was always tired and so more permeable to impressions.
 I’d think about the buds, how pale and tender they were, but how implacable.
 The way an unborn child is implacable.
 If man’s world were in ashes the spring would still come.
 I watched the moving pattern and my heart stirred with it in frail, half-sweet melancholy." — Marjorie Barnard